cornzz/playbackRate.js/README.md

 # How to use

 playbackRate.js can be downloaded from the [releases page](https://github.com/cornzz/playbackRate.js/releases) and installed manually.
+Firefox users can install it from [the addons for firefox website](https://addons.mozilla.org/en-US/firefox/addon/playbackrate-js/).